About Massage Therapy of Boston

 Ali has a thirst for knowledge in the clinical massage field and believes she learns something new every time she gives a massage.
 She has a genuine love of helping others and believes everyone should know how amazing life can be when the body and mind are balanced and healthy.

-In addition to practicing massage, Ali is an avid yogi, citing that yoga has taught her so much about the mind-body connection which she keeps at the forefront of any treatment plan.
-She is currently enrolled in the Institute for Integrated Nutrition to become a health coach.
+In addition to being a business owner and mom of 2, Ali is an avid yogi, citing that yoga has taught her so much about the mind-body connection which she keeps at the forefront of any treatment plan.
+She is a nutritional health coach specializing in working with people looking to make healthy lifestyle changes and parents learning how to nourish their children.
 She also enjoys cooking, traveling, hiking, stand-up paddle boarding, and being in nature.

 Susan Diaz